Opeyemi Disu · SM·001

 Always

-• Build portfolios, not single bets.
+• Portfolios, not single bets.
+Conviction comes from coverage.

-• Prefer quiet operators to loud founders.
+• Quiet operators over loud founders.
+The work speaks.

 Fields